RobertObrochta/SQLCodeGenerator/README.md

 - [x] Expand TableContext field to include all possible fields of an individual table
     - title
     - attributes
+- [ ]In the AddTableModal, have an option to remove an attribute if one is accidentally added.

 ### Bugs